StrandedKitty/three-csm/README.md

 - `settings` — `Object` which contains all setting of CSMs.

-	- `settings.fov` — Frustum vertical field of view.
-Optional.

-	- `settings.far` — Frustum far plane distance (i.e. shadows are not visible farther this distance from camera).
+	- `settings.maxFar` — Frustum far plane distance (i.e. shadows are not visible farther this distance from camera).
 May be smaller than `camera.far` value.
 Optional.

 	- `settings.aspect` — Frustum aspect ratio.
 Optional.